massgravel/massgrave.dev/kms38.md

 -   X86-X64 and ARM64 architecture systems are supported.

 -   Any Evaluation version of Windows (i.e. 'EVAL' LTSB/C) cannot be activated.
-You can convert Server editions of Windows to non-evaluation using Change Edition option.

 -   KMS38 only supports Windows/server version 14393 (1607) and newer versions.